Hermes-defi/hermes-swap/bugbounty.md

 ## Overview

-This bug bounty document is to verify that Trader Joe hosts a bug bounty up to $50,000 on Immunefi at the address [https://immunefi.com/bounty/traderjoe/](https://immunefi.com/bounty/traderjoe/).
+This bug bounty document is to verify that Trader Hermes hosts a bug bounty up to $50,000 on Immunefi at the address [https://immunefi.com/bounty/hermesswap/](https://immunefi.com/bounty/hermesswap/).

 If you have found a vulnerability in our project, it must be submitted through [Immunefi's platform](https://immunefi.com/).
 Immunefi will handle bug bounty communications.